Philippine villagers fear twin perils: Volcano and COVID-19

 An eruption of Taal last year displaced hundreds of thousands of people and briefly closed Manila's international airport.
 However, the volcano agency's chief, Renato Solidum, said it was too early to know if the volcano's current unrest will lead to a full-blown eruption.

-The preemptive evacuations that began late Thursday involved residents in five high-risk villages.
+The preemptive evacuations that began late Thursday involved residents in five high-risk villages in the lakeside towns of Laurel and Agoncillo.

 More than 14,000 people may have to be moved temporarily away from the volcano, said Mark Timbal, a spokesman for the government’s disaster-response agency.